DeisData/bash-shell-skills/session-2.md

 - How can I write to a file from the shell prompt?
 - How can I perform the same actions on many different files?

+## Commands We Already Know
+- Navigating File System
+  - `ls`: listing contents of working directory with many options: `-F` classify, `-a` list all, `-s` size, `-S` sort by size
+  - `pwd` print working directory
+  - `clear` the terminal
+  - `man` will give you the manual for a command
+  - `cd` will change working directory
+  - `cd ..` change up to parent directory
+  - `cd ~` change to home directory
+- Creating Directories or Files:
+  - `mkdir path` creates a new directory
+  - `nano new` runs a text editor
+  - `touch new` creates an empty (0 byte) file
+- Moving or Renaming directories or files safely:
+  - `mv -i old new`
+- Copying directories and/or files:
+  - `cp old new`
+  - `cp -r` to copy a directory and all contents
+- Removing / Deleting Safely: **Deleting is forever**
+  - `rm -i path` delete file with confirmation
+  - `rm -i -r path` delete directory and contents
+- Wildcards
+  - `?` matches to one character
+  - `*` matches to zero to many characters

 ## Commands of the Day
 - **Filters** are programs that transform a stream of input into a stream of output
   - `wc` is the word count command for number of lines, words, and characters in a file (left to right in that order)